 San Pedro Senior High School is a public high school in Los Angeles.
 The principal of San Pedro Senior High School is Jeanette Stevens.
-3,296 students go to San Pedro Senior High School and identify mostly as Black, non-Hispanic; Hispanic; and Asian.
-9% of the San Pedro Senior High School students have "limited English proficiency."
-48% of the 3,296 students here are paying reduced lunch prices.
-The ratio of students to teachers at San Pedro Senior High School is 21:1.
+3,296 children attend San Pedro Senior High School and identify primarily as Black, non-Hispanic; Hispanic; and Asian.
+9% of the San Pedro Senior High School students are "limited in English proficiency."
+48% of the 3,296 students here have subsidized lunches.
+The student to teacher ratio at San Pedro Senior High School is 21:1.
 William J. Johnston Community Day School is one of the nearest high schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||48%||75%|

 |Limited English proficiency||9%||32%|

 My oldest daughter graduated in '08 and I have 2 children there now.
 My younger daughter is a senior this year and she is the editor of the school newspaper and last year she was co-editor.
 I know that she succeeds because she always gives her best work but I think the school offers the students the chance to succeed whenever possible.
 My son is a freshman and he is happily on the school soccer team which is a dream come true for him.
 Otherwise I don't know much about the school to brag except that I do know that the football teams have been great.